 Though not technically part of Highway 12, it is worth starting the drive if at all possible in Cedar City (or Las Vegas if you’ve flown in).
 That way you can visit Cedar Breaks National Monument on route to Panguitch.

 Drive to the rim of the amphitheater at an elevation over 10,000 feet.
 From there Cedar Breaks, a natural amphitheater, stretches across before you for three miles.
 It plunges down over 2,000 feet too so watch the drop-offs.
 There are hiking trails so you can more intimately explore the national monument.

-Red Canyon is an especially scenic area on Highway 12.
+Red Canyon is an especially scenic area on Highway 12 in Utah.
 It starts just a few miles east of the junction with Highway 89.
 Admire vermilion-coloured rock formations and stately ponderosa pines.
 There is an information kiosk at the entrance to the Red Canyon.
 And the Visitor Centre is open from Memorial Day to Labor Day.

 If you want to do more than drive the Red Canyon, stop at the Red Canyon Trailhead Kiosk, a short drive east of the visitor center.
 It provides access to five different trails with are open year round to hiking, biking and horses.
 When the snow arrives trade your bike and hiking shoes for snowshoes and cross-country skis.

 3. Bryce Canyon National Park off Utah’s Highway 12

 The turnoff to Bryce Canyon National Park – Highway 65 – is approximately 11 miles past the entrance to Red Canyon.
 The park is definitely worth a minimum of 24 hours – more if you’re into hiking and photography.

 However, if you stay on Highway 12 you’ll reach the entrance to the Mossy Cave where you can do a short but gorgeous hike up to see the hoodoos.